 - 8-ounces of cheddar cheese

 - Preheat oven to 350 F.

-- Heat a deep metal skillet on medium heat, add 2 tablespoons of butter.
+- Heat a deep metal skillet over medium heat, add 2 tablespoons of butter.

 - Once butter melts, add diced celery, sauté for about 2 minutes.
 Then add diced sweet onion, sauté another 2 minutes.